BoredHackerBlog/json2labs/README.md

 }
 ```
 The configuration file above creates a Kali VM with 1G of RAM, with IP between 192.168.1.10-50.

+dhcp and internet parts are optional.
+Check generate_config.py for more info.

 # Creating VM's
 You can provide .iso files or you can provide .qcow2 files.